 2. Show your support on social!
 Here is a sample social media post:

 It's time to end the excessive breeding and abuse of thousands of tigers, lions, and other big cats in America.
-For the sake of public safety and to protect big cats in the wild, I support passage of the Big Cat Public Safety Act (H.R.263/S.1210), which will limit private ownership of big cats and stop the horrific cub petting industry in the U.S.
+For the sake of public safety and to protect big cats in the wild, I support passage of the Big Cat Public Safety Act (S.1210) in the Senate, which will limit private ownership of big cats and stop the horrific cub petting industry in the U.S.